-Having a conversation with the workplace about setting new goals and priorities could be what is needed to gain some flexibility and more time to spend with your new baby.
-You may even be entitled to Shared Parental Leave and pay as a new father.
+Having a conversation with your employer about flexible working hours could be what is needed to gain some balance between work and family commitments.
+If you've just welcomed a new baby into the family, see if you are entitled to Shared Parental Leave and pay as a new father.

 A step that can be taken towards balancing work-life, is to be as organised as possible.
 Organising family life between both partners could make the workweek easier, as bills can be paid together, budgets confirmed, and the week planned.

-A coordinated calendar allows couples to know they are on the same page and to prepare for any eventualities, such as when one parent may be away from home for several days.
-This can also include preparing lunches for work in advance and prioritising high-importance tasks that must be completed within the week.
+A coordinated calendar allows couples to know they are on the same page and to cope with life's challenges, such as dentist appointments or children's homework deadlines.
+This can also include preparing lunches for the week ahead and prioritising high-importance tasks.

-Part of your life admin may include looking to the future and investing in extra security that you may not have considered before your bundle of joy came along, such as life insurance.
-It's a security measure that new parents sometimes consider as it could help to look after the family financially in the unfortunate event of the passing of a parent.
+Part of your life admin may include looking to the future and investing in extra security that you may not have considered before your children came along, such as life insurance.
+It's a security measure that parents sometimes consider as it could help to look after the family financially in the unfortunate event of the passing of a parent.

-Family relationships should be cherished, and setting time aside just for the family after a busy day at work could be a way to ensure that you proritise family activities, such as going for walks, telling bedtime stories or even slobbing out in front of the telly together.
+Family relationships should be cherished, and setting time aside just for the family after a busy day of working could be a way to ensure that you prioritise family activities, such as going for a walk, telling bedtime stories or even slobbing out in front of the telly together.

-As a new dad, having a partner to rely on may make it easier to juggle work time and feeding time.
-An honest conversation about the work that is needed and how it can be divided up can help couples to integrate a new baby into their lives.
+As a dad, having a partner to rely on may make it easier to juggle work time and home commitments.
+An honest conversation about the work that is needed and how it can be divided up can help couples manage their busy family lives.

-While a 50/50 split of duties may seem like the fairest division, it may not always be possible.
+While a 50/50 split of duties may seem like the fairest division, it may not always be possible if one parent works much longer hours.
 Dividing tasks and time is personal to every couple and situation, and the example of a 60/40 division may be fairer in some cases.

-Be realistic about what you can achieve at home, whether it's doing odd jobs, working from home, or devoting time to spend with baby, it could make you feel more on top of things.
+Be realistic about what you can achieve at home, whether it's doing odd jobs, working from home, or devoting time to spend with the children, it could make you feel more on top of things.
 Have a pre-planned schedule to help tick off completed tasks, and don't over work yourself!

 If working at night provides more time during the day for family and it proves to be doable, this may be the solution for you.

 Striving for perfection can be natural, however, it can cause unnecessary pressure in day-to-day life.
-Parents can feel guilty about a wide variety of factors every day, such as having to go to work, not playing with their children enough, and giving in to demands.
+Parents can feel guilty about a wide variety of factors every day, such as having to work, not playing with their children enough, and giving in to demands.
 Pressure can lead to stress and anxiety, which has a negative impact on our mental and physical health.
-Having a baby is a joyous occasion and as such, the emphasis should be on enjoying parenthood and not on chasing perfection.
+Being a parent is tough and no one is perfect, so try and focus on enjoying parenthood and not on chasing perfection.

-At Compare Cover, we offer the tools to compare life insurance quotes to help you find the right policy to protect your new little family.
+At Compare Cover, we offer the tools to compare life insurance quotes to help you find the right policy to protect your family.